Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Counterexamples

 \section{Counterexamples}

-With Theorem \ref{thm:main-thm} and Lemma \ref{lemma:type2} proved, it is natural to attempt to generalize the property to nodes on other levels.
+With Theorem \ref{thm:main-thm} and Proposition \ref{lemma:type2} proved, it is natural to attempt to generalize the property to nodes on other levels.
 Unfortunately, the statement for any other node is generally not true.

 \begin{counterexample} The $k$th straight left descendant of node $i$, i.e. node $2^ki$, may not contain the smallest chip among $i$ and its first $k$ levels of descendants. \end{counterexample}

 For example, in Figure \ref{Figure 1}, the case of $n=5$, node $6$ $(7)$ has a chip with smaller label than that of node $4$ $(13)$ even though node $4$ is the straight left descendant of the root in the binary tree truncated to the top 3 levels, its label is not the smallest in its corresponding subtree.